enfermero-dev/enfermero-dev/README.md

 ## Current Focus

 I am constantly setting up servers, improving and automating processes, and performing in-depth editing and customization of WordPress-based websites with a strong SEO focus.
-I work with IT companies, supporting tasks related to analysis, troubleshooting, and secure environment migration; I monitor and ensure the operational continuity of my servers; and I set up e-commerce solutions for product sales and online scheduling systems.
+I work with IT companies, supporting tasks related to analysis, troubleshooting, and secure environment migration; I monitor and ensure the operational continuity of my servers and i love problem solving based on forensics and the use of logs and tools with a preventive approach; and I set up e-commerce solutions for product sales and online scheduling systems.
 I enjoy continuous learning and eagerly embrace challenges to expand my knowledge.

 ---